ruff1ezzz/cse15l-lab-reports/lab-report-2-week-4.md

 ![Failure Inducing fix](images/failurefix.png)

 In conclusion, among the 8 `test-files` that were given for us to test, the two tests that had *failure-inducing* inputs didn't have a similar bug.
 I couldn't figure out the bug for `test-file 2` but for `test-file 8`, there was an extra symbol that was restricting the link to be added.
-The `bug` was that it detects the extra symbol and giving out a `symptom`, which gives out the wrong answer than expected.
+The `bug` was that, it detects the extra symbol and gives out a `symptom`, which is the wrong answer than expected.
 Therefore, I fixed the JUnit test code in the `MarkdownParseTest.java` file, by adding the split method within a for loop, which ignores repeated characters.
 After doing this I fixed the *failure-inducing* input for both `test-files` and got the result that I want.